 The city guard didn’t respond.
 Although Grandmore was the governor of their capital city and his authority far acceded Arlo’s, orders to fire upon an innocent mayor didn’t seem to sit well with them.

 “No, don’t!
 I’m begging you!”
 Arlo shouted back, now thrashing against Aaron.

 “Nobody wants to follow orders?
 Fine then.
 Five silver pieces for everyone who fires!”

 That seemed to do the trick for some of the men.
 Throwing away common decency in exchange for coin, they stepped forward and placed their fingers against the triggers of their crossbows.

 “Don’t do it!”
 Arlo howled, his pale, bony body quaking with terror.

 As his racing heart pounded against his chest, Aaron reacted solely on instinct.
-Keeping Arlo held to his chest, he threw himself backwards, bringing the mayor along with him and crashing back into the estate.
+Keeping Arlo held to his chest, he threw himself backward, bringing the mayor along with him and crashing back into the estate.

-Lifting the mayor’s limp body from his own, Aaron grimaced as he saw the shafts of several crossbow bolts jutting out from his forehead, throat, stomach and chest.
+Lifting the mayor’s limp body from his own, Aaron grimaced as he saw the shafts of several crossbow bolts jutting out from his forehead, throat, stomach, and chest.